-Seems like there are tons of lists, lectures, book publications about violent and unhealthy relatio ships.
-But after you memorize the "bad" lists, the what?
-Not a whole lot of discussion about what good relationship is about.
-This is a start on figurin that out.
+Seems like there are tons of lists, lectures, books, publications about violent and unhealthy relationships.
+But after you memorize the "bad" lists, then what?
+There is not a whole lot of discussion about what qualifies a good relationship.
+This is a start to figuring that out.

 In healthy relationships, each partner is equal.
-The respect and like the things about the other that a different.
-The Equality Wheel (page 14) shows t special things in a relationship that are non-viole and healthy.
-Notice the Circle is held together traditional values.
-If your behaviors are based up these values, you can never go wrong.
-Show the values to yourself and your partner!
+They respect and like the things about the other that are different.
+The Equality Wheel (page 14) shows the special things in a relationship that are non-violent and healthy.
+Notice the Circle is held together by traditional values.
+If your behaviors are based upon these values, you can never go wrong.
+Show these values to yourself and your partner!

-In healthy relationships, people make decision thoughtfully, together, and communicate with ear other without fear.
-When they disagree, they ta about differences.
-They listen to the other's view points and feelings.
-When they have a conflict, the find a way to compromise, so they both get what the need.
+In healthy relationships, people make decisions thoughtfully, together, and communicate with each other without fear.
+When they disagree, they talk about differences.
+They listen to the other's viewpoints and feelings.
+When they have a conflict, they find a way to compromise, so they both get what they need.

-When one of them gets angry or loses their temp they take a time out.
-They wait until they are bo ready to talk calmly.
+When one of them gets angry or loses their temper, they take a time out.
+They wait until they are both ready to talk calmly.

-If one feels hurt by the other, they can talk about They can apologize without feeling humiliated, pu down or afraid.
-If one feels like having time alone, wants to do things separately, their partner accep and encourages it.
+If one feels hurt by the other, they can talk about it.
+They can apologize without feeling humiliated, put-down or afraid.
+If one feels like having time alone, or wants to do things separately, their partner accepts and encourages it.

-If either one approaches the other to have sex as one doesn't want to, they stop.
-They both understan that "no" or silence means "no" and respect it. they may talk about it and change what they are d

-oks, ing so that both of them are comfortable.
+If either one approaches the other to have sex and one doesn't want to, they stop.
+They both understand that "no" or silence means "no" and respect it.
+Or they may talk about it and change what they are doing so that both of them are comfortable.

-on- hen it a ing hey are the There is no room for fear in a non-violent relation- ship.
+There is no room for fear in a non-violent relationship.
 Each person trusts the other.
 They can enjoy each other's successes at school, sports and other activities.
 They are happy when the other has lots of friends, interests and dreams for the future.
 They know caring about someone doesn't mean they can be and do everything for the other.
 They both need friends.

-ent by pon ese ons They know jealously is not a sign of love, but that jealousy is about control and a result of seeing a per- son as property.
+They know jealously is not a sign of love, but that jealousy is about control and a result of seeing a person as property.
 Their partner gives support but is not responsible for making the other feel better about who they are.
-Each person knows they are responsi- ble for their own health and happiness.
+Each person knows they are responsible for their own health and happiness.

-ach talk ew- Spark Magazine; SDCEDSV
+Spark Magazine; SDCEDSV

-hey hey $\mathcal{C}\mathcal{C}$

-per, oth 66

-t it. out- or epts Native Love is understanding your role, respecting your partner-being there for one another. -Sam Alexander, Gwich 'In
+Native Love is understanding your role, respecting your partner-being there for one another.

-and and Or do- 99

-/ Unhea lthy When There is Danger 7
+-Sam Alexander, Gwich 'In

+Healthy Relationships Quiz

+From StrongHearts Native Helpline www.strongheartshelpline.org